 - “This is being planned with an abundance of caution, so that IF the need arises, we are ready to assist our regional hospital to meet the need,” he said.

-- OJC is prepared to offer three on-campus locations:
+- OJC is prepared to offer two on-campus locations:

 - (1) Life Sciences building (main hub for nursing)